pywbem/pywbemtools/docs/development.rst

         $ git clone git@github.com:pywbem/pywbemtools.git
         $ cd pywbemtools

-2. It is recommended that you set up a `virtual Python environment`_.
+2. It is recommended that you set up a Python virtual environment.
+See section :ref:`Using Python virtual environments`.
    Have the virtual Python environment active for all remaining steps.

 3. Install pywbemtools and its prerequisites for installing and running it